moonbitlang/moonbit-course/course10/course_en.md

   - Direct Addressing (separate chaining): use another data structure to store items when multiple items are hashed to the same index.
     - Linked Lists
     - Balanced Binary Search Trees, etc.

-- Open Addressing:
+  - Open Addressing: probe and store an item in the next available slot in the array when multiple items are hashed to the same index.
     - Linear Probing: mitigate collision by incrementing the index to find the next empty slot to store the item.
     - Quadratic Probing(incrementing index by $1^2$ $2^2$ $3^2$) etc.

 # HashMap Based on Direct Addressing